| Title: | Representation of DET Curve with Confidence Intervals |

 - 'col': a vector of colors, specifying the color for each DET curve.

 - 'panel.first': a background grid is plotted.
-It can be used for modifying the background style of the graphic.
+It can be used for modifying the background style of the plot.

-From a 'DETs' object, this function plots the EER points of each classifier within the same graph of the DETs curves.
+From a 'DETs' object, this function plots the EER points of each classifier on the same graph as the DET curves.

 pointsEER( dets, pch = 19, col = c("black", "blue", "red", "green", "yellow"), lwd = 3, ... )pointsEER( dets, pch = 19, col = c("black", "blue", "red", "green", "yellow"), lwd = 3, ... )